milonmaze/privacy-terms-observatory-beta/inmoment.com/privacy-policy.md

 The collected data may be transferred to the following third countries: United States of America.

-The following data protection guarantees are in place: Please find further information in section EU-U.S. Privacy Shield  and Swiss-U.S. Privacy Shield Frameworks
+The following data protection guarantees are in place: Please find further information in section EU-U.S. DPF Principles and Swiss-U.S. DPF Principles

 Storage Duration: